 This he displayed on a very high panel set before the entrance to the palace for the eyes of all to see, showing in the picture the Saviour's sign placed above his own head, and the hostile and inimical beast, which had laid siege to the Church of God through the tyranny of the godless, he made in the form of a dragon borne down to the deep.
 For the oracles proclaimed him a 'dragon' and a 'crooked serpent' in the books of the prophets of God (Isaiah 27:1); therefore the emperor also showed to all, through the medium of the encaustic painting, the dragon under his own feet and those of his sons, pierced through the body with a javelin, and thrust down into the depths of the sea.11

-of Constantine I and two of his sons.
-The sons were probably Constantine
+medallions were portraits of Constantine I and two of his

-II and Constantius II, as Eusebius said that Constantine personally showed
+Constantius II, as Eusebius said that Constantine

-him the standard.
-Eusebius did not meet Constantine until 325, and Crispus
+personally showed him the standard.
+Eusebius did not meet

-was dead by 326, so the other two sons are the most likely candidates to
+other two sons are the most likely candidates to have been

-have been represented on the standard.
+represented on the standard.

 The symbol of the Saviour's name, two letters indicating the name of Christ by means of its initial characters, the letter P being intersected by X in its centre: and these letters the emperor was in the habit of wearing on his helmet at a later period.
 From the cross-bar of the spear was suspended a cloth, a royal piece, covered with a profuse embroidery of most brilliant precious stones; and which, being also richly interlaced with gold, presented an indescribable degree of beauty to the beholder.
 This banner was of a square form, and the upright staff, whose lower section was of great length, bore a golden half-length portrait of the pious emperor and his children on its upper part, beneath the trophy of the cross, and immediately above the embroidered banner.12